Our Arbitration Rules

 R-9.
 Number of Arbitrators

 (a) If the arbitration agreement does not specify the number of arbitrators, the dispute shall be heard and determined by one arbitrator, unless the OCA, in its discretion, directs that three arbitrators be appointed.
-A party may request three arbitrators in the Demand or Answer, which request the OCA will consider in exercising its discretion regarding the number of arbitrators appointed to the dispute.

 (a) Any person appointed or to be appointed as an arbitrator, as well as the parties and their representatives, shall disclose to the OCA any circumstance likely to give rise to justifiable doubt as to the arbitrator’s impartiality or independence, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with the parties or their representatives.
 Such obligation shall remain in effect throughout the arbitration.
 Failure on the part of a party or a representative to comply with the requirements of this rule may result in the waiver of the right to object to an arbitrator in accordance with Rule R-31.